Fairytales and Other Stories

 It took a while, but Jeri finally cut the umbilical cord.
 "Got it," he announced to his wife.

 Mary's eyes were kind of glazed over as she watched the tiny angel now covered in blood walk toward her.
 "It's almost over," she said.
 "There is going to be a few more contractions as your body rids itself of the afterbirth.

 "How is my son?"
 Mary asked weakly.

 Tia looked at her strangely.
-Most women had to be told whether it was a boy or girl after the birth, their main concentration being on the act of giving birth.
+Not having the medical equipment of a modern world, most women had to be told whether it was a boy or girl after the birth, their main concentration is in the act of giving birth.
 "Your son is doing just fine," she said.

-When it was all over Jeri and his wife were covered in blood.
+When it was all over Jeri, and his wife was covered in blood.
 Once mother and child were sleeping peacefully together, they went out and bathed in a nearby watering trough.
-As they sat together on one of the rafters the new born child opened his eyes and looked directly at them and waive his little hand.
+As they sat together on one of the rafters the newborn child opened his eyes and looked directly at them and wave his little hand.
 Tia instinctively waived back.
-The child's eyes lit up and a big smile appeared on his face as he giggled a little before waiving again.
+The child's eyes lit up, and a big smile appeared on his face as he giggled a little before waiving again.
 Tia was amazed.
 The child could actually see them.

 After the midwife left Joseph sat next to his wife.
 Tears poured from his eyes.
 "I should have never left you alone," he said softly.

 Mary reached up and took his hand and squeezed it.
 "Joseph, it's alright, I wasn't alone.
 I had little angels to help me," she said.

 This was a night that would forever change Jeri and his family.
 He watched as shepherds that kept the temple's flocks came and bowed down before the child and told Mary of the host of angels that came and told them of her child's birth.
 Even the animals in the stable stood in awe of this newborn baby boy.
 There was just something about this child that made him very special.